GUIDEBG'S BRIEFS

 The Bulgarian alphabet is an alphabet used to write the Bulgarian language.
-It is based on the Cyrillic alphabet, which was developed in the 9th century by missionaries Saints Cyril and Methodius and modified better to suit the phonetic characteristics of the Bulgarian language.
+It is based on the Cyrillic alphabet, developed in the 9th century by missionaries Saints Cyril and Methodius and modified better to suit the phonetic characteristics of the Bulgarian language.

 Today’s Bulgarian alphabet consists of 30 letters, and it is written from left to right.
 It includes the following letters: